marlycormar/glossRy/README.md

 **Tidyverse**: a collection of R packages for operating on tabular data in consistent ways.

+**Tidymodels**: a collection of R packages for modeling and statistical analysis.

 **Truthy**: A truly Orwellian neologism meaning "not equivalent to false".
 See also *falsy*, but only if you are able to set aside your respect for the English language.